-The Labour Relations Board (the Board) is committed to respecting the personal privacy of those who visit its website and accesses the Board’s services.
+The Labour Relations Board (the Board) is committed to respecting the personal privacy of those who visit its website and access the Board’s services.

 The Board collects, uses, and discloses personal information in accordance with the Freedom of Information and Protection of Privacy Act (FOIPPA), the Labour Relations Code (the Code), the Labour Relations Board Rules, the Labour Relations Regulation and other applicable legislation.